Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors

 Proposition \ref{prod_cont} shows that the class of context-tree functions is closed under finite products.
 This enables us to obtain a wide variety of context-tree functions by combining two or more of the examples listed in Table \ref{table_ex}.
 To illustrate, it is sometimes interesting to consider a context-tree function $F$ defined on $\mathcal{T}_l$ for $l<L$, in this case, we take the product $F D_l$ to restrict the space.

-As previously mentioned, with a suitable prior distribution, the CTW algorithm efficiently computes the prior predictive likelihood \eqref{evid}, which in turn is a sum over all trees in $\mathcal{T}_L$ of products of functions on nodes, see \cite{kontoyiannis2022bayesiancontexttreesmodelling}.
-In Theorem \ref{theo1} we demonstrate that the same recursive mechanism can be used to compute sums over $\mathcal{T}_L$ of general context-tree functions.
+As previously mentioned, the main difficulty in the Bayesian approach lies in computing the marginal likelihood \eqref{evid}, which, for specific choices of prior distributions, can be expressed as a sum over $\mathcal{T}_L$ of products of functions on nodes.
+In these settings, methods have been developed to calculate this quantity efficiently, among which we can mention the CTW algorithm proposed by \cite{CTW} and the algorithm proposed by \cite{394633}.
+In Theorem \ref{theo1} we demonstrate that the recursive mechanism underlying these methods can be used to compute sums over $\mathcal{T}_L$ of general context-tree functions.

 \begin{theorem} Let $F: \mathcal{T}_L \rightarrow \mathbb R$ be a context-tree function.
 Then, the summation:

 can be obtained by the following procedure: \begin{enumerate} \item Consider the maximal tree $\tau_{\text{MAX}}$; \item Starting at the leaves and proceeding towards the root $\lambda$: compute the value $\Sigma_F(\mathbf{s})$ for each node $\mathbf{s}\in\mathcal{N}(\tau_{\mathrm{MAX}})$ according to: